aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 Entry point
 -----------------------
-Finally, one needs to register the entry point of the plugin.
+Finally, you need to register the entry point of the plugin.
 Here is the entry point for this plugin.

 .. code-block:: python